o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/build-packaging-for-windows.md

 3. Test the dedicated server package on your local machine.

 ## Prerequisites
-The instructions that follow assume you have the following:
+The instructions that follow assume the following:
-- A build of your project with the AWS GameLift Gem enabled.
+- You have built your project with the AWS GameLift Gem enabled.
 For more information on building projects, read [Build the O3DE Project](/docs/welcome-guide/get-started/project-config/creating-projects-using-cli/#build-the-o3de-project).
-- You have build the Profile version of your project's server launcher.
+- You have built the Profile version of your project's server launcher.
 - You have run the **Asset Processor** and compiled all of the project's assets.

 ## Prepare installation folder